PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: Introduction

 A computational system with such capabilities would have significant impacts across broad domains.
 For example, archaeologists could reassemble fragments and uncover ancient artifacts.
 Forensic specialists could reconstruct broken objects from accident scenes to deduce causative events.
 Biochemistry scientists could discover effective drugs by analyzing compatible protein 3D structures.

 Deep neural networks (DNNs) have brought dramatic progress in developing such an intelligent computational method.
-DNN-based encoder enables robust shape matching by encoding raw 3D scans (i.e., point clouds) into latent embeddings, where a combinatorial optimization technique searches for an optimal set of pairwise alignments~\cite{lu2024jigsaw}.
-PuzzleFusion~\cite{hossieni2024puzzlefusion} proposed an innovative fully neural system based on Diffusion Models that simultaneously aligns all the pieces in solving 2D jigsaw puzzles.
+DNN-based encoder enables robust shape matching by encoding raw 3D scans (i.e., point clouds) into latent embeddings, where a combinatorial optimization technique searches for an optimal set of pairwise alignments~\citep{lu2024jigsaw}.
+PuzzleFusion~\citep{hossieni2024puzzlefusion} proposed an innovative fully neural system based on Diffusion Models that simultaneously aligns all the pieces in solving 2D jigsaw puzzles.
 This paper pushes the frontier of spatial puzzle solving by proposing a fully neural system that simulates how humans tackle this problem.

 Starting from individual fracture fragments, the approach 1) simultaneously aligns and merges fragments into larger groups, akin to agglomerative clustering, and 2) repeats this process iteratively in completing the assembly akin to auto-regressive methods.
 We call our approach ``auto-agglomerative'', mimicking the way humans tackle challenging spatial puzzles.
-Concretely, after using PointNet++~\cite{qi2017pointnet++} and VQVAE~\cite{van2017neural} to encode each fragment into latent embeddings, the approach uses a diffusion model to solve for the 6-DoF alignments of all the fragments.
+Concretely, after using PointNet++~\citep{qi2017pointnet++} and VQVAE~\citep{van2017neural} to encode each fragment into latent embeddings, the approach uses a diffusion model to solve for the 6-DoF alignments of all the fragments.
 A transformer model verifies the inferred pairwise alignments and merges verified pairs into larger groups.
 The process repeats until forming a single assembly.

-Extensive experiments on the Breaking Bad dataset~\cite{sellan2022breaking} show that \ourmethod outperforms all existing methods by significant margins in all metrics, specifically by over 10\% in part accuracy and over 50\% in the Chamfer distance metric, pushing the frontier of computational methods for challenging spatial puzzle tasks.
+Extensive experiments on the Breaking Bad dataset~\citep{sellan2022breaking} show that \ourmethod outperforms all existing methods by significant margins in all metrics, specifically by over 10\% in part accuracy and over 50\% in the Chamfer distance metric, pushing the frontier of computational methods for challenging spatial puzzle tasks.
+The code and models are available on our project page: \url{https://puzzlefusion-plusplus.github.io}.